jbiatek/BSGRulebook/dynamic.md

 - Add in the new Skill cards, including the "Mutiny" Treachery cards, which are a new type. <span class="pegasus">Note that the Daybreak and Pegasus Treachery cards are *not* intended to be mixed.
 When playing both expansions, use the Daybreak Treachery cards and remove the Pegasus Treachery cards from the game. </span>
 - Give each player 1 miracle token.

 </div>

+<p class="cylonleader" markdown="1">To play with Cylon Leaders, also add the Cylon Leader sheets and tokens.
+The Cylon leader will also need the "Infiltrator" card and <span class="agenda">Agenda cards from Pegasus</span><span class="motive">Motive cards from Daybreak</span>.</p>

 <div class="kobol" markdown="1">
 ### Kobol ending